Rose Mary is an Air Force veteran and an Occupational Therapist. She has been a life-long dog parent.

 For most of these breeds, there seems to be a genetic predisposition to DDD.
-The need for surgery for ruptured discs is often not related to age or traumatic injury and occurs typically between the ages of 3 and 7 years of age.
+The need for surgery for ruptured discs is often not related to age or traumatic injury and occurs typically between the ages of three and seven years of age.

 Yep, I’m a Reluctant Expert